Volunteering right from the start

-“I had a blast at the proton center.
-Everyone there is great, and the team makes you feel like family,” Drew said of his experience at the center.
+“I had a blast at the Proton Center.
+Everyone there is great, and the team makes you feel like family,” Drew said of his experience.

 Drew never experienced any side effects from his treatment and continued his work as a real estate evaluator while undergoing proton therapy.
 But it wasn’t just the staff and the treatment process that had a lasting impact on Drew: “the best thing was the camaraderie among patients.”

 Drew established deep friendships with other patients, so much so that he decided while still in treatment that he wanted to be a volunteer at the Proton Therapy Center so that he could help others.
 “I saw a need and wanted to fill it,” he said.

 Making ProtonPals patient support group what it is today